claremacrae/export_all_trello_boards/README.md

 ## Quicker downloading

 * Use a tool such as [DownThemAll](https://addons.mozilla.org/en-US/firefox/addon/downthemall/) to download all the JSON files in one go, to saving having to manually select each one.

+## Fixing the names of output files

+* Due to the above mentioned issue 1, your saved files will have 8-character hexadecimal filenames.
+* If you wish to give them more meaningful names, follow the instructions on renaming, that are included in the pop-up html window.